jjvanzon/JJs-Reference-Architecture/code-style.md

 </td></tr></table>

 Reason:
-Changing the variable to type `object`, would change the behavior of the code considerably.
+The behavior of the code would change considerably, if the variable `type` is changed to `object`.

 ### Prefer ToArray